Luís de Sttau Monteiro: Life

 He was arrested in 1962, on suspicion of participating in the Revolta de Beja, but was released.
 As a result, he once again went to England and lived there until 1967.
 Upon his return, he was immediately arrested again, by PIDE (the internal security agency), on the grounds that he had written theatrical pieces satirizing Salazar and the Colonial War.

 Following the Carnation Revolution (in 1974), some of his plays were presented for the first time by the D. Maria II National Theatre.
 He continued to contribute to periodicals, notably Expresso.
 He died of a cerebral hemorrhage at the age of sixty-seven.

-Luis and June had 4 Children Carolina Goodyear de Sttau Monteiro, Ana Lucia Goodyear de Sttau Monteiro, Diogo Goodyear de Sttau Monteiro, Tomas Goodyear de Sttau Monteiro.
+Luis and June had four children: Carolina Goodyear de Sttau Monteiro, Ana Lucia Goodyear de Sttau Monteiro, Diogo Goodyear de Sttau Monteiro and Tomas Goodyear de Sttau Monteiro.

 In 1994, he was posthumously awarded the Military Order of Saint James of the Sword.